Mike Louw: Background

 On 12 September 1989, in Lucerne Switzerland, Louw and Martiz Spaarwater (Chief of Operations NIS) met Thabo Mbeki (ANC National Executive Council member) and Jacob Zuma (Deputy Head of the Department of Intelligence and Security – ANC) at a hotel room in the Palace Hotel.
 The view of the NIS was that a negotiated settlement was the only route for South Africa and this meeting would forge a way for a political solution to the end of apartheid, with the release of Nelson Mandela and the unbanning of the African National Congress.
 The outcome of the meeting was that the ANC was prepared to enter into further discussions with the South African government while the NIS would report back to President FW de Klerk.
 On 16 September, Mike Louw and Maritz Spaarwater met de Klerk in Cape Town who became angry when he was told of the NIS meeting but calmed down when shown the authorisation for the meeting by Louw.
 Prior to the meeting, in August 1989, a resolution was brought before the State Security Council (SSC).
 The resolution, drafted by Niel Barnard and Mike Louw, and supported by Kobie Coetsee and President P.W.
 Botha, prior to the change in presidents, proposed examining the feasibility of entering discussions with the ANC, which was seen by the NIS as the go-ahead to hold discussions.
 The resolution was adopted by the State Security Council.

 In January 1990, Louw instructed Martiz Spaarwater to organise a second meeting with Thabo Mbeki and Aziz Pahad, representing the ANZ in-exile, in Lucerne on 6 February 1990.
 This occurred four days after FW de Klerk's 2 February 1990 speech at the opening of parliament.
 Priorities such as the release of Nelson Mandela, return of ANC exiles to the country, release of political prisoners and preparations for constitutional negotiations were finalised.
 Four committees would be established to consider and make further recommendations on these four priorities.
 In 1992, he was appointed the Director-General of the National Intelligence Service replacing Niel Barnard.

 After the amalgamation of the six old intelligence services into two intelligence services after the 1994 South African election, the South African Secret Service (SASS) and the National Intelligence Agency (NIA), he would lead the foreign intelligence branch, the SASS from 1 January 1995 until 1997 when he left due to illness.

-In 2003 he was awarded a platinum version of the Intelligence Lifetime Award by the President through the Minister for Intelligence Services.
-Also in 2003, he was one of three part-time councillors appointed to the Intelligence Services Council on Conditions of Service.
+In 2003 he was awarded the platinum version of the Intelligence Lifetime Award by the President through the Minister for Intelligence Services.
+Appointed in 2003, he was one of three part-time councillors on the Intelligence Services Council on Conditions of Service.

-Marriage

-He was married to Marié and had three children, Kobus, Marianna (Marais) and Van Wyk.

-Death
+Personal life and death

-He died in 2009 from a stoke while in Middelburg, Eastern Cape while returning to Pretoria with his family.
+Louw was married to Marié and had three children; Kobus, Marianna (Marais) and Van Wyk.
+He died from a stoke on 27 December 2009, while in Middelburg, Eastern Cape as he was returning to Pretoria with his family.